 Emirates might be based in Dubai (DXB), but they also run two fifth-freedom flights between the U.S. and Europe – one from Newark (EWR) to Athens (ATH) and another from New York City (JFK) to Milan (MXP).

-Here's the good news: Emirates brought back its mammoth A380 on the flight to Milan, with lie-flat seats in business and an onboard bar to enjoy.
-Here's the better news: You can book business class on both of these routes for just 90,000 miles roundtrip!
+Here's the best part: You can book business class on both of these routes for just 108,000 miles roundtrip!

-Despite a recent price increase using Emirates miles, these rates to fly roundtrip to Europe remain untouched … at least so long as you book a roundtrip.
+Despite a recent price increase using Emirates miles, rates to fly to Europe remain excellent … at least so long as you book a roundtrip.
 It's a stellar way to book Emirates business class flights whether you're heading to Greece or Italy.
-It's tough to beat flying to Europe and back for 90,000 miles when you're flying like this.

 How to do it: We probably sound like a broken record by now, but it's no accident that we're focusing on business class products that you can book using miles that are easy to earn.
 And this one is no exception.